vladimirvivien/gexe/docs/README.md

-# `echo` API Reference
+# `gexe` API Reference

 ## Variables

 ### Var, SetVar
-Echo supports storing values that can be accessed using method `e.Var()` for the duration of a session:
+Gexe supports storing values that can be accessed using method `e.Var()` for the duration of a session:
 ```
+e := New()
 e.Var("Foo=Bar")
 e.Var("Fuzz=${Foo} Buzz=Bazz")
 ```
 Method `e.SetVar(name, value string)` saves a named value one at a time.

 ### Env, SetEnv
-Values can be made visible as environment variables for externally launced commands using method `e.Env()`.
+Values can be made visible as environment variables for externally launched commands using method `e.Env()`.
 Both methods support value expansion as shown below:
 ```
 e.Env("Foo=Bar")
 e.Env("Fuzz=${Foo} Buzz=Bazz")